carsdotcom/turbocow/README.md

 # TurboCow

-This is a library to help with common data validation and enrichment activities in Spark.
+This is a framework library to help with common data validation and enrichment activities in Spark.
+It allows you to define your enrichment & validation steps in JSON so you don't have to write as much code to do these common ETL activities.

+Currently only Spark 1.5 is supported.
+We have plans to upgrade our cluster soon, and 1.6 and 2.0 updates will follow soon after.

 ## Setup